ShafiArnob/nodejs-performance-monitoring/monitoring/README.md

 **What it means**: This represents memory that new applications can actually use without causing performance problems.
 It's more accurate than "free memory" because modern operating systems use seemingly "used" memory for performance-enhancing caches that can be released when needed.

-**Usefulness**: Most accurate metric for determining if you have sufficient memory for new applications or increased load.
-When this value gets low (under 1GB on typical systems), you're at risk of memory pressure that can cause performance degradation or application failures.

 ### Panel 12: Swap Usage %
 ```promql
 100 * (node_memory_SwapTotal_bytes - node_memory_SwapFree_bytes) / node_memory_SwapTotal_bytes